 From 2020-21 SFBs are also eligible to avail refinance under additional ST(SAO).

-- Short-term refinance to State Co-operative Banks and Regional Rural Banks for purposes other than seasonal agricultural operations such as rural marketing, fisheries sector, working capital for MSME, social infrastructure projects, etc. Refinance is also extended StCBs in respect of advances made to State and Apex Level Agencies engaged in wholesale procurement, stocking and distribution of fertilizers/ agricultural inputs, financing Bonafide Commercial or Trade transactions.
+- ST(Others)- Short-term refinance to State Co-operative Banks , Regional Rural Banks and Small Finance Banks, for purposes other than seasonal agricultural operations such as rural marketing, fisheries sector, working capital for MSME, social infrastructure projects, etc. Refinance is also extended to StCBs in respect of advances made to State and Apex Level Agencies engaged in wholesale procurement, stocking and distribution of fertilizers/ agricultural inputs, financing Bonafide Commercial or Trade transactions.

 B. Long-term Refinance

-NABARD provides long-term and medium-term refinance to the following institutions to supplement their resources for providing adequate credit for supporting investment activities of farmers and rural artisans, etc.
+NABARD provides long-term refinance to the following institutions to supplement their resources for providing adequate credit for supporting investment activities of farmers and rural artisans, etc.